Pupil Premium

 Pupil premium strategy outcomes

-Home School Link Worker £8,931 The Home-School Link Worker is available to support all families.
-The HSLW either works directly or has contact with all the families on the identified list of ‘disadvantaged’ students.
+Home School Link Worker £28,120 The Home-School Link Worker is available to support all families.
+The HSLW either works directly or has contact with all the families on the identified list of ‘disadvantaged’ pupils.
 Examples of impact: